 As is the case with (I believe) the rest of his classmates, Paul was baptized.
 As part of the service, two priesthood holders are required to be on hand as witnesses.
 Shortly before his baptism, Paul’s father reached out to me to let me know that Paul wanted me to act as one of the witnesses.
 It was a heartbreaker, but I had to decline due to a scheduling conflict with grad school.
 It really was an honor to be considered.
 (When I next spotted Paul at church, I pulled him aside to express my gratitude, and to let him know that it’s kind of a silly excuse for an adult to say that they couldn’t come to a baptism because they had to go to school on a Saturday.)

-And then there’s Karen.
-My wife and I moved to an adjacent stake in 2015, and Karen’s family moved into our ward shortly thereafter, so we found ourselves back in the same ward again.
+And then there’s Katie.
+My wife and I moved to an adjacent stake in 2015, and Katie’s family moved into our ward shortly thereafter, so we found ourselves back in the same ward again.
 It was fun seeing her at church.
 She frequently got giggly and silly when I saw her in the hallway, which I think is understandable – look, it’s my Sunbeams teacher and I’m all grown up now lolz!

 And then came the fateful mid-September Sunday, our last in the area.
 We had to relocate due to a work transfer, with the movers scheduled to come pack us up the next day.
 When we went to church, an announcement was made asking for last-minute volunteers to teach Primary.
 Among the classes needing a pinch hitter: Sunbeams.